Nano Banana 2 is now live! 🍌

 Industries Being Reimagined

-The impact of multimodal generative AI extends far beyond theoretical capabilities—it's already reshaping how developers approach problems across industries:
+The impact of multimodal generative AI extends beyond theoretical capabilities.
+It's already reshaping how developers approach problems across industries:

 Media and Entertainment